pingcap/docs-cn/system-variables.md

 - This variable is used to set the threshold value of memory quota for a query.
 - If the memory quota of a query during execution exceeds the threshold value, TiDB performs the operation designated by the OOMAction option in the configuration file.
 The initial value of this variable is configured by [`mem-quota-query`](/tidb-configuration-file.md#mem-quota-query).

+### tidb_mem_quota_apply_cache

+- Scope: SESSION | GLOBAL
+- Default value: 32 MB
+- This variable is used to set the memory usage threshold of the local cache in the `Apply` operator.
+- The local cache in the `Apply` operator is used to speed up the computation of the `Apply` operator.
+You can set the variable to `0` to disable the `Apply` cache feature.

 ### tidb_memory_usage_alarm_ratio

 - Scope: SESSION